-Unlike some towns, Lowell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lowell are a mix of both white- and blue-collar jobs.
-Overall, Lowell is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Lowell who work in sales jobs (13.13%), office and administrative support (9.52%), and healthcare (8.48%).
+Lowell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lowell is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lowell who work in office and administrative support (11.07%), teaching (10.23%), and management occupations (8.87%).

 Lowell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lowell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lowell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lowell include Irish, Polish, English, and Italian.
+Important ancestries of people in Lowell include German, Irish, Polish, English, and Dutch.

 The most common language spoken in Lowell is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Polish and Italian.